Foreign Tax Credits for U.S. Taxpayers: Dealing With New Restrictions

 Recording of a 110-minute CPE/CLE webinar with Q&A

-This CLE webinar will prepare you to promptly comply with the foreign tax credit and international tax reform aspects of the Education Jobs and Medicaid Assistance Act of 2010.
+This CLE course will prepare you to promptly comply with the foreign tax credit and international tax reform aspects of the Education Jobs and Medicaid Assistance Act of 2010.

 - International tax increases included in Education Jobs and Medicaid Assistance Act of 2010